wix-incubator/playable/docs/player-config.md

 `config.logo.showAlways: Boolean` Pass `true` to alow logo be visible no matter or what

 ### Other

+`config.showInteractionIndicator: Boolean` Pass `false` to disable indication of user interaction with player

 `config.playInline: Boolean` Attribute for playing inline in iOS